Poola Subbaiah Veligonda Project

-The Veligonda Project is an irrigation project located in Markapur, Prakasam district in Andhra Pradesh, India.
-When completed, the project will provide irrigational facilities to 447,000 acres and drinking water to 1.5 million people in 30 Mandals of fluoride and drought affected areas in Prakasam district, Nellore district and Kadapa district by diverting 43.5 TMC of floodwater from the Krishna River from foreshore of Srisailam Reservoir near Kollamvagu and proposed to store in Nallamalasagar Reservoir.
+The Poola Subbaiah Veligonda Project, also referred to as Veligonda Project, is an irrigation project located in Markapur, Markapuram district in Andhra Pradesh, India.
+When completed, the project will provide irrigational facilities to 447,000 acres and drinking water to 1.5 million people in 30 Mandals of fluoride and drought affected areas in Markapuram district, Nellore district and Kadapa district by diverting 43.5 TMC of floodwater from the Krishna River from foreshore of Srisailam Reservoir near Kollamvagu and proposed to store in Nallamalasagar Reservoir.
 The water for the project is drawn through two 18.8 km long tunnels across Nallamala hills.
-The project has been renamed to the "Poola Subbaiah Irrigation Project".
+The project has been renamed to the "Poola Subbaiah Veligonda Project".
 It displaces around 20,946 families.
 The oustees have protested for enhanced compensation over the years and many have not received the compensation promised to them.